-Situated within the Melbourne sports precinct along with the MCG, Rod Laver Arena and Hisense Arena, the venue is operated by the Melbourne Olympic Parks Trust (MOPT).
+Situated within the Melbourne sports precinct along with the MCG, Rod Laver Arena and Melbourne Arena, the venue is operated by the Melbourne Olympic Parks Trust (MOPT).
 Opened in May 2010, AAMI Park has an all-seating capacity of 30,050 and offers an intimate atmosphere with not a single bad seat in the house.

 The stadium is ideal for all rectangular sports and is the home ground of Melbourne Victory and Melbourne City Football Club (A-League), Melbourne Storm Rugby League Club (NRL) and the Melbourne Rebels Super Rugby franchise.
 It also plays host to international matches and hosted Melbourne's matches during the 2015 Asian Cup.
 During this event, the venue was known as Melbourne Rectangular Stadium.

 There are a number of ways to access the venue.
 Located on Olympic Boulevard (Swan Street), it’s just a short walk from Richmond train station while there is a tram stop right out the front.
 There is limited car parking available at the venue however the MCG car park is usually open for most events.
 The MCG footbridge connects AAMI Park to the other side of the train lines.